-Grammar: Specific grammar lessons and exercises begin in Unit 2 and address syntax, parts of speech, and language-usage conventions (such as capitalization and punctuation) as identified in the CCSS-ELA.
+Grammar: Specific grammar lessons and exercises begin in Unit 2 and address various speech and language-usage conventions (such as capitalization and punctuation) as identified in the CCSS-ELA.
 Knowledge of these specific grammar skills are then reinforced and applied in all writing exercises.

 Spelling: Explicit spelling instruction begins in Unit 2.
-Weekly word lists and accompanying exercises focus on content words and words with morphological patterns taught in the unit.
+Weekly word lists and accompanying exercises focus on content words from the unit and words with morphological patterns taught in the unit.
 Each week concludes with a spelling assessment.
 The spelling exercises provide students with opportunities to practice applying knowledge of letter-sound correspondences learned in earlier grades.
-The weekly assessment can be useful in identifying which students may have gaps in code knowledge that require remediation.
+The weekly assessment can be a useful indication of which students may have gaps in code knowledge and require remediation.